lemol/now-apollo-example/README.md

 # now-apollo-example

-Example of using now serverless with apollo-server-micro
+Example of using now serverless with apollo-server-micro.